devlinjunker/shell/zsh/README.md

     - node version (package.json>engines OR .nvm file)
   - [ ] setup.zsh script that can be wget from github to do startup
        - Verify git can be accessed or set message to install xcode
+       - separate from init.zsh (which requires git repo)
        - Message to set git configs
        - Message to setup ssh configs
        - Create `~/Code` directory